Cave Tours - Wind Cave

 This tour includes a visit to the natural entrance of Wind Cave where visitors can see where the cave was discovered and learn how it got its name.
 Participants enter the cave through a man-made entrance and journey through the middle level of the cave.
 Wind Cave's famous boxwork is abundant throughout this trip.
 Most of the 300 stairs along this route are down.
 This moderately strenuous one-half mile tour lasts 1¼ hours and exits the cave by elevator.

-We pick you up at your hotel at 8:00 a.m. to start the day with the earliest cave tours, as they do not accept reservations and sometimes fill up later in the day.
+We pick you up at your hotel at 7:30- 8:00 a.m. to start the day with the earliest cave tours, as they do not accept reservations and sometimes fill up later in the day.
 We will stop in Custer, SD for lunch between caves.
-If you want to see both caves the cost is $165 per person plus 6% state sales tax, and takes 9½ hours.
-If you just want to see one cave the cost is $135 per person plus 6% state sales tax, and takes about 5½ hours.
+If you want to see both caves the cost is $170 per person plus 6% state sales tax, and takes 9½ hours.
+If you just want to see one cave the cost is $140 per person plus 6% state sales tax, and takes about 5½ hours.
 These prices include the cost of cave admission but not lunch.
-(If the tour runs substantially over the allotted time additional charges may apply.)
 Guide gratuities are at your discretion.
 We provide cold bottled water and you may bring any snacks you like.